 - Preheat the oven to 480°F / 250°C.

-- Peel the potatoes.
-Cut them in wedges or fries.
+Peel the potatoes.
+Cut them in fries or wedges.
 Put them on a baking tray lined with parchment paper.
-Add oil, spices and corn starch on top.
-Mix it well so they're all coated.
+Toss in oil and spices.
+Mix until they are coated well.
 Spread them around the baking tray so they don't overlap each other.
-Bake in the oven for about 20 minutes until golden and crisp.
+Bake in the oven for about 20 minutes until golden and crispy.

-- Dip the tofu with the nori sheet into the batter, flip until coated on all sides and put it in the hot pan.
+Dip the tofu with the nori sheet into the batter, flip until coated on all sides and put it in the hot oil.
 Pan-fry for about 3-4 minutes on each side until golden.
+Transfer the vegan fish on a paper towel to remove excess oil.

 Did you make the vegan Tofish and Chips?
 Tag @elephantasticvegan on Instagram and use the hashtag #elephantasticvegan.
 Don’t forget to subscribe to the Elephantastic Vegan Newsletter to see Reader Remake Features!